Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Results and Discussion

 \subsubsection{Non-linear Contributions to the Integrated Effects}

-As the integrand in \cref{eq:II_final}, is a function of $k/G(r_1,r_2,d)$ - rather than just $k$ - where $G(r_1,r_2,d)$ has a range of $(0,1)$, the integrand is dependent on all $k$-modes where $k' < k$.
+As the integrand in \cref{eq:II_final}, is a function of $k/G(y_1,y_2)$ -- rather than just $k$ -- where $G(r_1,r_2,d)$ has a range of $(0,1)$, the integrand is dependent on all $k$-modes where $k' < k$.
 The I\texttimes I contribution is therefore sensitive to non-linear effects even when considering large linear scales.
-To explore the nature of this non-linear dependence, we consider a simple model of including non-linear effects where we replace the linear matter power spectrum with the non-linear one, $D(x_1)D(x_2)P(k)\rightarrow P_{\rm NL}(k,x_1,x_2)$, where $x_1,\, x_2$ could be $d$, or $r_1, \, r_2$ if we are considering an integrated term (to quantify the non-linear power spectrum from two unequal redshifts of the density field, as in the integrated case, we use the mean redshift).
+To explore the nature of this non-linear dependence, we consider a simple model of including non-linear effects where we replace the linear matter power spectrum with the non-linear one, $D(x_1)D(x_2)P(k)\rightarrow P_{\rm NL}(k,x_1,x_2)$\footnote{The non-linear power spectrum we use here is obtained from HMCode \cite{Mead_2021}}, where $x_1,\, x_2$ could be $d$, or $r_1, \, r_2$ if we are considering an integrated term (to quantify the non-linear power spectrum from two unequal redshifts of the density field, as in the integrated case, we use the mean redshift).
 Although this is a simplified treatment of including non-linear effects, it illustrates their impact on the integrated contributions at even very mildly non-linear scales.
-When considering the ratio of each contribution using a non-linear, $P_{NL}(k)$ compared to using the linear, $P(k)$, (\cref{fig:nonlin_pk}) we can see that for nearly all terms, including the I\texttimes S contribution as this is dominated by the part of the integrand at the source (see discussion in Appendix ), are simply the ratio of the two power spectrums but for the I\texttimes I contribution there is a significant increase in the signal even at low $k$ - we find about a $10\%$ boost in the signal from the non-linear power spectrum at $k=0.05 \, \aMpch$, for both MegaMapper and \textit{Euclid}.
-This non-linear boost is at the order of $100\%$ at $k=0.15$ and also appears somewhat independent of redshift (as \textit{Euclid} and MegaMapper receive similar boosts) compared to power spectrum itself which becomes more linear at higher redshifts; this behaviour for the I\texttimes I can be understood as the integrand is sensitive to smaller scales as it samples the lower redshift power spectrum closer to observer.
+The ratio of each contribution using a non-linear $P_{\rm NL}(k)$ compared to a linear $P(k)$ is simply the ratio of the two power spectra at the source redshift (\cref{fig:nonlin_pk}).
+This holds for nearly all terms, including the I\texttimes S contribution, since this is dominated by the part of the integrand at the source -- see the discussion in \cref{ap:numerics}.
+However, for the I\texttimes I contribution, there is a significant increase in the signal even at low $k$: we find a $\sim\!10\%$ boost in the signal from the non-linear power spectrum at $k=0.05 \, \aMpch$, for both MegaMapper and \textit{Euclid}.
+This non-linear boost is of the order of $100\%$ at $k=0.15$ and also appears somewhat independent of redshift (as \textit{Euclid} and MegaMapper receive similar boosts) compared to power spectrum itself which becomes more linear at higher redshifts; this behaviour for the I\texttimes I can be understood as the integrand is sensitive to smaller scales as it samples the lower redshift power spectrum closer to observer.
 We consider the potential bias from the non-linear boost to the I\texttimes I term in \cref{ap:nonlinear_effects}.